-It’s vital to hire a lawyer
+It’s vital to hire a sexual interference lawyer

-Being charged with sexual interference can be a stressful experience.
+Being charged with sexual assault can be a stressful experience.
 Just being charged with this offence can carry a very serious stigma due to its sensitive nature.
 It is important to seek professional advice from a lawyer about your rights from the beginning.

 A lawyer can also do much more.
 They can:

 - Work to secure your release with the most favourable conditions;

 - Help you navigate the criminal justice system;